-4.13 Equality and non-discrimination
+56 Equality and non-discrimination

-- (1) Every person is equal before the law and has the right to equal protection and benefit of the law. - (2) Women and men have the right to equal treatment, including the right to equal opportunities in political, economic, cultural and social spheres. - (3) Every person has the right not to be treated in an unfairly discriminatory manner on such grounds as their nationality, race, colour, tribe, place of birth, ethnic or social origin, language, class, religious belief, political affiliation, opinion, custom, culture, sex, gender, marital status, age, disability or economic or social status, or whether born in or out of wedlock. - (4) A person is treated in a discriminatory manner for the purpose of subsection (3) if- - (a) they are subjected directly or indirectly to a condition, restriction or disability to which other people are not subjected; or - (b) other people are accorded directly or indirectly a privilege or advantage which they are not accorded. - (5) Discrimination on any of the grounds listed in subsection (3) is unfair unless it is established that the discrimination is fair, reasonable and justifiable in an open, just and democratic society based on human dignity, equality and freedom. - (6) The State must take reasonable legislative and other measures to promote the achievement of equality and to protect or advance people or classes of people who have been disadvantaged by unfair discrimination, and- - (a) such measures must be taken to redress circumstances of genuine need; - (b) no such measure is to be regarded as unfair for the purposes of subsection (3).
+All persons are equal before the law and have the right to equal protection and benefit of the law.

+Women and men have the right to equal treatment, including the right to equal opportunities in political, economic, cultural and social spheres.

+Every person has the right not to be treated in an unfairly discriminatory manner on such grounds as their nationality, race, colour, tribe, place of birth, ethnic or social origin, language, class, religious belief, political affiliation, opinion, custom, culture, sex, gender, marital status, age, pregnancy, disability or economic or social status, or whether they were born in or out of wedlock.

+A person is treated in a discriminatory manner for the purpose of subsection (3) if--

+- (a) they are subjected directly or indirectly to a condition, restriction or disability to which other people are not subjected; or - (b) other people are accorded directly or indirectly a privilege or advantage which they are not accorded.

+Discrimination on any of the grounds listed in subsection (3) is unfair unless it is established that the discrimination is fair, reasonable and justifiable in a democratic society based on openness, justice, human dignity, equality and freedom.

+The State must take reasonable legislative and other measures to promote the achievement of equality and to protect or advance people or classes of people who have been disadvantaged by unfair discrimination, and--

+- (a) such measures must be taken to redress circumstances of genuine need; - (b) no such measure is to be regarded as unfair for the purposes of subsection (3).

-4.14 Right to privacy
+57 Right to privacy

-Every person has the right to privacy, which includes the right not to have-
+Every person has the right to privacy, which includes the right not to have--